unlam/ComputationalAnalyticalMechanics/README.md

 ## About the Course

-- It introduces analytical mechanics through computational methods in the time frame of a four-month term.
+- Introduces analytical mechanics using computational methods within a one-semester schedule..
-- Designed for undergrad engineering students with little to no programming background.
+- Aimed to undergraduate engineering students without any programming experience.
 - Mechanical devices as modelled as rigid bodies.
-- Device's dynamics and strains differential equations are derived using the Euler-Lagrange formalism.
+- System dynamics and stress analysis are derived using Euler-Lagrange equations.
-- All analytical and numerical calculations are computationally performed.
+- All analytical derivations and numerical solutions are computationally implemented.

 ### Learning Materials